 If all else fails, try to research it yourself.
 Is there someone up higher you can ask?
 Can you find it online?
 If nothing else, make sure you document your attempts to find out when things are needed.

 You want to go to a new restaurant, but you have to make a reservation.
-Some of your friends said they definitely wanted to go, but others seemed lukewarm on the idea.
+Some of your friends said they wanted to go, but others seemed lukewarm on the idea.

 Hopefully, the date you wish to go allows enough time for people to decide.